-() Mainly financial assets in the sum of approx. NIS 1 billion and cash and short-term deposits in the sum of approx. NIS 1.3 billion.
+() Mainly financial assets in the sum of approx. NIS 1.1 billion and cash and short-term deposits in the sum of approx. NIS 1.3 billion.

-() Out of which Compass' assets are in the sum of approx. NIS 5,692 million.
+() Without Compass' assets in the sum of NIS 5,883 million.
+See Note 3G for further details regarding the sale of the holdings in Compass.